Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Observation_OBS-01.md

 Future corrective-action records should establish:

-- Defined effectiveness criteria
+- Defined and measurable effectiveness criteria
 - A responsible individual for effectiveness verification
-- A target effectiveness-review date or monitoring period
+- A target effectiveness-review date or defined monitoring period
-- Objective evidence used to determine effectiveness
+- The objective evidence to be reviewed
+- The conditions that would demonstrate successful implementation
 - A documented final effectiveness determination

-For example, effectiveness could be evaluated by reviewing subsequent receiving inspections for similar conditions during a defined monitoring period.
+For example, effectiveness could be evaluated by establishing in advance that a defined number of subsequent receiving inspections or a specified monitoring period will be reviewed for recurrence of the same condition.

 ---